Location: West Lafayette, IN

 Mascot: Boilermaker Special, Purdue Pete

-- In their first matchup, Nebraska took Purdue to the brink before ultimately falling in OT 65-62
+- Last season Nebraska took Purdue to OT at home before eventually falling 65-62

 Others to watch